Welcome to the Conservancy

 You can be a part of Millican Reserve by becoming a resident, joining the non-profit Millican Reserve Land Conservancy (which manages the native landscape and provides community programming), renting one of our beautiful event venues for private use, or by participating in our farm’s delicious offerings.

 Millican Reserve revolves around building a healthy community.
-Ask about biking, hiking, nature activities, horseback riding, canoeing and kayaking, wildlife education, fishing, farm tours, team-building and professional facilitation.
+Ask about hiking, nature activities, wildlife education, fishing, farm tours, team-building and professional facilitation.

 Millican Reserve is private property and is not open to the general public.
 Private access is available to homeowner families and Conservancy members subject to Conservancy rules and posted signs.